TU Wien Informatics

 If you have a bachelor’s degree in Technical Physics, Electrical Engineering and Information Technology, Informatics, Computer Engineering or Technical Mathematics from TU Wien, you may be admitted without conditions.
 If you have a bachelor’s degree in one of these disciplines from another university, you may have to complete supplementary examinations to qualify for admission.
 Decisions about whether you’ll be able to enroll and about supplementary courses will be made by the dean of academic affairs and on a case-by-case basis.

-Please see the links and contact infomation below.
+Please see the links and contact information below, or contact our Study Services team.